-- 1. Older people and those with physical disabilities and care support needs living at home in roll-out areas increase and diversification of care supply in market, increased choice and flexibility. - 2.
-Roll-out area communities stimulation of economic activity and new job opportunities for minimum wage sector which is likely to be hardest hit by forecasted COVID-related recession and redundancy/unemployment; particularly applicable in rural areas.
+- 1. Older people and those with physical disabilities and care support needs living at home in pilot areas increase and diversification of care supply in market, increased choice and flexibility. - 2.
+Pilot area communities stimulation of economic activity and new job opportunities for minimum wage sector which is likely to be hardest hit by forecasted COVID-related recession and redundancy/unemployment; particularly applicable in rural pilot areas.